eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

  When the volatile keyword is applied then then value written to the variable is immediatly available to read from another thread.
  The volatile variable bypasses cpu caches and value is immediatly written to main memory

+# If a task in executor service pool throws an unchecked exception, then will it terminate the pool

 ### What are the adanvatages of executor service than manually creating threads

 Here’s the straight answer for Java 17.